Kifah/cdl-serverless-project/README.md

-# Welcome to your CDK TypeScript project
+# Sample Serverless CDK Project (in Typescript)

-This is a blank project for CDK development with TypeScript.
+This is an example project for CDK development with TypeScript.
+It consists of serverless elements like:
+* Api-Gateway
+* DynamoDB
+* SQS
+* Lambda functions

 The `cdk.json` file tells the CDK Toolkit how to execute your app.